 I used aromatherapy to help my mood.

 While at the vet hospital I wore Sweet Orange Essential Oil in my locket necklace because it is my “happy” scent, and super uplifting.
 When we got home I diffused our Tranquility Blend (cedarwood, lavender, frankincense, sweet orange, and chamomile).
 This one helped relax and calm my body & mind.
 This also aided in more restful sleep that night.

 I played music that made me feel happy and I danced.

 It’s amazing how much I’ve used music and dance to help me in various situations throughout my lifetime.
 My current favorite is from the movie The Greatest Showman ~ singing & dancing to a couple of songs releases stress and often helps bring me out of a bit of a funk.

 I’m a huge fan of the herbal Ashwagandha

 I first learned about Ashwagandha when I started having adrenal and thyroid issues many years ago.
 It is an adaptogenic herb popular in Ayurvedic medicine that has shown incredible results for lowering cortisol and balancing thyroid hormones.
 It is wonderful at calming the body.
 Read more here and here.

 I took the homeopathic remedy Ignatia.

 Let me know if you’ve tried any of these ways to help you cope with stress or anxiety.
 What other natural ways have worked for you?
-Join us as we continue the conversation in our Natural Non Toxic Living Group.

 My passion is to help families with Swapping Toxins for Healthy Options.
 I can send you a list of the top ingredients to avoid.
 Let’s start the conversation about ingredients in products with others ~ Contact me to speak to groups, companies, or a few friends gathered together online or in person.
 Making small steps CAN make a big impact.